Azure/CARML-Learn/docs/wiki/Lab 3 - Deploy Dependencies.md

     <img src="./media/Lab3/run_workflow.png" height="230">

->For the seek of saving time in the lab, we will leave the SQL Managed Identity and VHD check boxes **unchecked**.
+> For the sake of saving time in the lab, we will leave the SQL Managed Identity and VHD check boxes **unchecked**.

 6. After running the workflow, if you wait a few seconds or refresh the page, you will see that a new execution is in progress.